BuildOnViction/gitbook/masternode/run-a-full-node/README.md

 ---
 description: >-
-  This tutorial shows how to run a full node and meet the requirements to apply to become a Masternode Candidate on TomoMaster.
+  This tutorial shows how to run a full node and meet the requirements to apply to become a Masternode Candidate on VicMaster.
 You have to run the Viction client - our Viction implement on Go
 ---